awsdocs/aws-private-ca-user-guide/doc_source/PcaIssueCert.md

 --idempotency-token 1234
 ```

-This command outputs the ARN of the issued certificate\.
+The ARN of the issued certificate is returned:

 ```
 {